National School Lunch Act: Federal support prior to passage

-Modifications and Improvements
+Modifications and improvements

 Since the Act passed, Congress has modified several aspects of the policy.
 Congress amended the NSLP in 1962 to adjust fund distribution.
 They decided that the budget allocated to each state should be influenced by the state's need for further assistance.
 Rather than just factoring in the number of participants, Congress took into account the state poverty level compared to the national poverty level.
 Then, in 1968, Congress improved the NSLP food options to accommodate students with special dietary needs.

 More recently, in 2012, First Lady Michelle Obama took on the issue of school lunches.
 Changes that she initiated primarily focused on more specific nutritional requirements.
 The changes include updated food group nutrition standards, such as vegetable subgroups, re-adjusted meat, and grain serving sizes to reflect different school grade ranges, an implemented requirement for whole grains, and milk-fat restrictions.
 Lower calorie ranges and a 10-year progressive sodium reduction plan also started in 2012.
 The alterations received criticism after implementation in 2014.
 Critics argued that the increased costs that would be a result would be a waste of resources and deter families from participating in the program if they were not eligible for free lunches.
 They also argued that it could lead to increased food waste because children would not enjoy the healthier options.
 Economic concerns faded once it was made clear that concerns arose due to a recent recession, and the changes remained primarily in order to combat rising rates of childhood obesity.

 As of 2025, President Trump implemented changes to the NSLP through his Make America Healthy Again executive order; he has restricted the percentage of food that schools can purchase from other countries to ten percent.
 Greater sugar restrictions are also being instituted, and by 2027, the amount of calories students can consume weekly from sugar will be restricted to ten percent.
 Schools are also focused on eliminating artificial dyes from their menus and making food from scratch.

+Due to Public Law 119-69, signed on January 14, 2026, schools are able to offer nondairy milks alongside dairy and must provide nondairy milk if requested by parents.